dboyliao/pyaudio_wrapper/README.md

 make install

 # Run `make uninstall` if you want to uninstall this package.
-# Before remove related files from your computer, there will be a prompt shows up asking you whether to remove the files from the directory shows up in the prompt message.
-Be sure that directory is correct one or the uninstallation will just be skipped.
+# Before remove related files from your computer, there will
+# be a prompt shows up asking you whether to remove the files
+# from the directory shows up in the prompt message.
+Be sure
+# that the directory is correct one or the uninstallation will
+# just be skipped.
 ```

 # Troble Shooting